ErpNetDocs/winclient/step-by-step/purchase-order.md

 ![Purchase Order](pictures/Purchaseordernavigator.png)

-If you **double-click** a selected activity, you can open and view it.
+If you **double-click** a selected Purchase Order, you can open and view it.